marcos-perso/DIY/Projects/PlantuinoIII/README.md

 The RPI Agent is implemented in Python

 ##(2) Controller
 Controls the behaviour of the different agents.
 The controller is written in Java.
 A Java agent is also built for testing purposes.
 It is not maintained
+The __GUI__ framework is built using __swing__

+# Exchange of messages between Controller and Agent
+Communication is done via an MQTT broker
+There are two communication topics:

+* __Config topic__.
+Used to push configuration data from the controller to agents
+* __Data topic__.
+Use to send data from agents to controllers

+__Agents__ subscribe to the Config topic at startup.
+__Controllers__ subscribe to the Data topic at startup